BennyZaBoi/chess-project/README.md

 Square class: Object which stores its location and a Piece.
 Is used to build up the Chessboard class.

 Chessboard class: Contains each of the Squares of the board, and can check whether a particular movement path is clear.

-Addiitonally can output the board and pieces to the terminal.
+ChessboardDisplay class : Output the board and pieces to the terminal.

 Move class: Used in order to store the initial and final information of a particular move so that we can undo the move if the user chooses to.

+Capture class : If a move captured an opponent's piece, also stores the captured piece

 Player class: Simply stores the uses' names and what color they are.

+GameManager class: Stores and maintains most of the different parts of the chess game.

-Game class: Handles the bulk of the overall game, including beginning and ending the game, saving and laoding games, keeping track of the moves that have made, and getting actions from the user
+GameController class : Handles the bulk of how the game runs, including beginning and ending the game, saving and laoding games, keeping track of the moves that have made, and getting actions from the user

+## SOLID Class Diagram Updates

+Update 1

+* What SOLID principle(s) did you apply?

+* How did you apply it?
+Seperated displayBoard function form Chessboard and class and put it into its own ChessboardDisplay class.

+* How did this change help you write better code?

+Update 2

+* What SOLID principle(s) did you apply?

+* How did you apply it?
+Made Game class into GameManager and GameController classes.
+GameManager class handles storing and setting different parts of the game.
+GameController class handles how the overall game works and runs.

+* How did this change help you write better code?

+Update 3

+* What SOLID principle(s) did you apply?

+* How did you apply it?
+Seperated capturedPiece member variable and getCapturedPiece function from Move class and put them into their own Capture class.

+* How did this change help you write better code?

  > ## Phase III
  > You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
 Your entire team must be present.
 This meeting will occur on Zoom and should be conducted by Wednesday of week 8.